lunas/nguoidep/README.md

 Should it ever change on the Hetzner server, adapt it in the `credentials.yml.enc`.

+To access the DB on the production server directly, locally:

+     sudo gitlab-psql -d nguoidep_production

+or via psql:

+     psql -U nguoidep -d nguoidep_production -h [see path to socket in credentials]
 ### Apache config

 The apache configuration file is in